 U.S War Machine

 In the alternate universe the series takes place in Rhodey was portrayed the same as his 616 counterpart.
 He is fired by Tony Stark (who was drunk at the time) for killing an black criminal that had just executed a white woman.
 The press deemed this a hate crime not knowing the pilot of the War Machine armor was also black.
 He is attacked by his former friend Parnel Jacobs who is looking for the War Machine armor (that Rhodes no longer has).
 The duo are then taken into custody by S.H.I.E.L.D. for a new team.
 S.H.I.E.L.D. has acquired the remains of another War Machine armor and has reverse engineered it for their own special ops team, U.S. War Machines.
 Rhodes and Jacobs are to comprise part of the team (with Rhodes serving as field commander).
 Unlike the 616 universe, these armors use standard ballistic armaments, not energy weapons.
 A fatal flaw in the original design of the armors had the power cell for the armor dead center on the chest.
 This was fixed immediately.

 War Machine appeared as a main character in the 1994 Iron Man series.
 He was a member of Force Works and Tony Stark's close personal friend.
-This version of the character also appeared in episodes of X-Men, The Incredible Hulk, and Spider-Man.
+This version of the character also appeared in episodes of X-Men: The Animated Series, The Incredible Hulk, and Spider-Man.
 He was voiced by James Avery in the first season and by Dorian Harewood in the second.